Today's Articles

 On this date in 1917, Anna Langford was born.
 She was a Black politician and attorney.

-Born in Springfield, OH, Langford was educated at Roosevelt University and earned a law degree in 1956, which began an extensive career in civil rights and criminal law.
+Born in Springfield, OH, Langford attended Roosevelt University and earned a law degree in 1956, which began an extensive civil rights and criminal law career.
 Working throughout Illinois, she actively defended civil rights workers in the 1960s and joined Dr. Martin Luther King's Chicago civil rights marches.

 To Become a Lawyer